Stop Gummy Melting for Good—It’s Not the Heat

 When melting shows up, many teams try to muscle through it by increasing gelatin or pectin.
 Sometimes that helps, but it can also create new problems: higher viscosity, inconsistent depositing, tougher chew, and still not enough resistance to humid environments.
 More reliable fixes start with controlling how the system handles water.

-One of the most helpful troubleshooting habits is separating “melting” into two buckets: surface tack versus core deformation.
+A helpful habit is separating “melting” into two buckets: surface tack versus core deformation.
 A gummy with a stable core can still feel like a mess if the surface picks up moisture, the finishing step is off, or the product wasn’t cured to equilibrium before packaging.

 Process controls that prevent problems later

 In a cGMP environment, consistency beats heroics.
-Gummies tend to “fail later” when small process variations are allowed to stack up: a slightly different cook endpoint, a longer hot hold, a rushed cure, or a packaging room that swings in humidity.
+Gummies tend to “fail later” when small process variations stack up: a slightly different cook endpoint, a longer hot hold, a rushed cure, or a packaging room that swings in humidity.

 Control the cook endpoint with measurements, not the clock

 Time-based cooking is vulnerable to kettle load differences, steam variability, and vacuum performance drift.
-A tighter approach is to define the endpoint using solids (Brix) and a validated temperature/vacuum profile-supported by calibrated instruments and documented batch records.
+Better: define the endpoint with solids (Brix) and a validated temperature/vacuum profile.
+Back it up with calibrated instruments and documented batch records.

 Reduce hot hold time before depositing

-Even a strong formula can lose performance if it sits too long at elevated temperature in tanks or lines.
-Minimizing residence time-and validating an allowable hold window-can prevent a lot of texture drift that shows up as tackiness later.
+Even a strong formula loses performance if it sits too long at elevated temperature in tanks or lines.
+Minimizing residence time—and validating an allowable hold window—prevents a lot of texture drift that shows up as tackiness later.

 Drying/curing must have an endpoint

-A gummy that goes into a bottle before it reaches moisture equilibrium is one of the most common sources of “it was fine at production, then it melted later.”
-Curing should be treated like a controlled process step with defined environmental conditions and endpoint checks (commonly aw plus texture).
+A gummy that goes into a bottle before reaching moisture equilibrium is one of the most common sources of “it was fine at production, then it melted later.”
+Treat curing like a controlled process step with defined environmental conditions and endpoint checks (commonly aw plus texture).

 Packaging: the make-or-break factor

-If humidity is part of your failure mode, packaging is not just marketing-it’s engineering.
-The wrong moisture barrier can let the gummy drift out of spec over time, especially in hot and humid regions.
+If humidity is part of your failure mode, packaging is engineering, not marketing.
+The wrong moisture barrier lets the gummy drift out of spec over time, especially in hot and humid regions.

-- Select packaging for moisture protection (think water vapor transmission performance), not just shelf appeal.
+• Select packaging for moisture protection (water vapor transmission performance), not just shelf appeal.

-- Manage headspace humidity; bottling while gummies are warm can trap moisture that later redistributes into the product.
+• Manage headspace humidity; bottling while gummies are warm traps moisture that later redistributes into the product.

 A practical checklist to stop gummy melting